wazuh/wazuh-documentation/source/installation_guide/installing-agents/index.rst

 Automatic deployment
 --------------------------

-Check out :ref:`Configuration Management Tools <automatic_deployment>` section to know the available tools to help with automatic deployments.
+Check out :ref:`Deploying with puppet <wazuh_puppet>` section to know the available tools to help with automatic deployments.